 If you’re not completely new to vSphere but want to build on the basics then the vSphere Optimize and Scale course is designed for people with some experience.
 But if your previous experience or training was done before 2015 you may need to bring your skills up to date with this course - “What’s new Vsphere 5.5 to 6”.
 This course is recommended for people that want to deploy vSphere 6 into an existing vSphere environment.
 If you complete this course you’ll also be prepared for more advanced vSphere 6 courses.

 Perhaps you’re not into vSphere at all, but want to learn how to manage data and operations across other physical, virtual or cloud environments such as Hyper-V, Microsoft Azure or Amazon Web Services (AWS).
 In that case this training course is ideal as it focuses on installing, configuring, and managing VMware vRealize Automation.
 This course will also help you understand and achieve the benefits of automation as a component of the software-defined data center.

 You may like to learn how to manage virtual desktops and applications through a single virtual desktop infrastructure (VDI) platform.
 This course will teach you how to configure and deploy pools of virtual machines, manage access and security of the machines, and provide a customized desktop environment to end users, using VMware Horizon 7.

 How to get VMware certification

 It’s extremely simple to book your training courses to get VMware certified.
 We’ve popped some links in the above guide, and you can see the full range of VMware training courses HERE.

-You can view the course content, choose a date or location that suits you, or if easier you can request to have any of the courses delivered at your office.
+You can view the course content, and choose a date or location that suits you.
+Training can be delivered live online or you can request to have any of the courses delivered at your office.
 We’ll come to you - and it’s even more cost-effective to have your training in-house.